moodle/devdocs/docs/guides/moodleapp/development/plugins-upgrade-guide.md

     syncOnSites('events', this.syncAllEventsFunc.bind(this, force), siteId);
 ```

 - All the delegates that previously supplied an injector parameter to its handlers no longer do that.
-For example, the function `getComponent()` in `CoreUserProfileFieldDelegate` used to receive an injector as a parameter, but now it won’t receive any parameter.
+For example, the function `getComponent()` in `CoreUserProfileFieldDelegate` used to receive an injector as a parameter, but now it won't receive any parameter.
 - All the delegates that previously supplied a `NavController` parameter to its handlers no longer do that.
 For example, the function `openCourse()` in `CoreCourseFormatDelegate` no longer receive the `NavController` parameter.
 - The handlers registered in `CoreCourseOptionsDelegate` now need to return the properties `page` and `pageParams` instead of `component` and `componentData`.
-Please notice this only affects your plugin if you’re creating the handler yourself using JavaScript code.
+Please notice this only affects your plugin if you're creating the handler yourself using JavaScript code.
 - The handlers registered in `CoreUserDelegate` have changed a bit.
-Please notice this only affects your plugin if you’re creating the handler yourself using JavaScript code.
+Please notice this only affects your plugin if you're creating the handler yourself using JavaScript code.
   - Handlers can now define a `cacheEnabled` property (`false` by default) to cache `isEnabledForUser` calls.
   - In the function `isEnabledForUser`, the `navOptions` and `admOptions` parameters have been removed.
   - `isEnabledForUser` is now optional and defaults to `true`.
   - They can implement a new function called `isEnabledForCourse`; this function will receive the `navOptions` and `admOptions` parameters.
 If it's not defined, it'll default to `true`.
 - The function `prefetchPackage` in the `CoreCourseActivityPrefetchHandlerBase` has changed.
 If you were using this class to implement your own prefetch handler you might need to update its code.
 - `CoreInitDelegate` has been deleted.
-Now the initialisation of the app is done via Angular’s `APP_INITIALIZER`.
-Please notice that `APP_INITIALIZER` cannot and shouldn’t be used by plugins.
+Now the initialisation of the app is done via Angular's `APP_INITIALIZER`.
+Please notice that `APP_INITIALIZER` cannot and shouldn't be used by plugins.
 - The function `getAdditionalDownloadableFiles` in question types now needs to return a list of `CoreWSExternalFile`, it no longer accepts a list of strings.
-- Files stored to be uploaded later using `CoreFileUploaderProvider` no longer have an `offline` property, now they’re just instances of `FileEntry`.
+- Files stored to be uploaded later using `CoreFileUploaderProvider` no longer have an `offline` property, now they're just instances of `FileEntry`.
 - `ionViewCanLeave` function has been renamed to `canLeave`.
 - The `onchange` method of the `Network` service is now called `onChange`.